 Enterprise Investment Scheme

-Note: From 6 April 2011, the rate at which EIS relief is due is 30 per cent.
+Note: From 6 April 2011, the rate at which EIS relief is due is 30%.
 Calculate the relief due to be included in the code by following the guidance at PAYE10045.

 To calculate the amount of relief due see PAYE10045